maxime-filippini/pipedreams/posts/2025/06-27-building-a-document-factory.md

 ### Building HTML documents

 Depending on the complexity of HTML documents, one may start by considering interpolating Elixir variables directly into a string.
-For example:
+For example, we could add a title and a body to an HTML document like this:

 ```elixir
 defmodule Examples.Html do